Tips for Being a Successful Student

 - Write down any difficult information you might forget: formulas, outlines, facts – Do this in the margins.

 - Answer the easiest questions first.
-This gives you the experience of success & stimulates connections.
+This gives you the experience of success and stimulates connections.

 - Next answer multiple choice, T/F, fill in the blank.
 Proceed to short answers and finally essays.